Notorious: Movie Review

 Fundamentally, Notorious is a romantic thriller that incorporates film noir elements.
-The ‘romance’ is caused by the fact that the spy mission and the characters’ misunderstandings are keeping the two would-be lovers apart.
+The spy mission causes the couple’s problems, but their misunderstandings and mistrust keep them apart.

-For a much more light-hearted treatment of the story of a woman infiltrating a spy organisation through romance with the mastermind see North By Northwest , also starring Cary Grant, but with the female spy played by Eve Marie Saint.
+For a much more light-hearted treatment of the story of a woman infiltrating a spy organisation through a romance with the mastermind, see North By Northwest, also starring Cary Grant, but with the female spy played by Eve Marie Saint.

-Hitchcock’s movies often revolve around a ‘MacGuffin’ – an item that is of no direct plot relevance, though the characters are all searching for it or seek to possess it.
-In Notorious the MacGuffin is the secret in the wine cellar, which in the end could be anything.
-Supposedly in early versions of the screenplay it was stolen diamonds.
-The unresolved question of what exactly the Nazis are up to is not the movie’s strong point.
+Hitchcock’s movies often revolve around a MacGuffin – an item that is of no direct plot relevance, though the characters are all searching for it or seek to possess it.
+In Notorious the MacGuffin is the secret in the wine cellar, which could be almost anything.
+Supposedly in some versions of the screenplay, the cellar held stolen diamonds.
+The question of what exactly the Nazis are up to with their uranium is unresolved, which is a weak point.

 Characters and Attitudes

-Sebastian is also in many ways a sympathetic character, despite being a Nazi.
+Sebastian is also a sympathetic character, despite being a Nazi.
 He is charming, attentive and eventually destroyed by his love for Alicia.
-His decision to kill her is the blind revenge of a man who has been betrayed and had everything taken from him.
+His decision to kill her is the blind revenge of a betrayed man who has had everything taken from him.

-Maybe in 1946 Devlin’s attitude to Alicia would have seemed normal, but to a modern eye, his behaviour seems bizarre.
-He forces Alicia into the mission, and then tries to blame her and her ‘lack of character’ for accepting it.
-He manipulates her into a terrible position and spends the movie feeling sorry for himself because of a situation he has been instrumental in setting up.
-At the end he does realise what a fool he has been, saving himself from being a completely negative character.
+Maybe in 1946 Devlin’s attitude to Alicia would have seemed normal, but to a modern eye, his behaviour seems grotesque.
+He forces Alicia into the mission, then blames her and her ‘lack of character’ for doing what he asked her to do.
+He manipulates her into a terrible position and spends the movie feeling sorry for himself because of a situation he has helped to set up.
+However, in the end, he realises what a fool he has been, saving himself from being a completely negative character.

 Reality: Honey Traps

 Although a staple of espionage fiction, honey traps – sending agents to seduce the enemy – are rare in reality.
-One notable exception was the East German spymaster Marcus Wolf, who made regular use of male ‘Romeo’ agents, who sought out West German women in sensitive positions, romanced them, and turned them into spies.
+One notable exception was the East German spymaster, Markus Wolf, who regularly used male ‘Romeo’ agents.
+These men sought out West German women in sensitive positions, romanced them, and turned them into spies.
 The programme was so successful that eventually NATO had to start monitoring all single women in their employ to make sure they weren’t in relationships with East German spies.

 Notorious: My Verdict